manikagita/hid305/notebook.md

 * 09/10/17 Setup Raspberry PI and started working on alternative ways to access it.
 * 09/11/17 Accessed Raspberry PI via SSH (terminal only) and RealVNC from Linux.
 * 09/12/17 Successfully completed first excersize with Raspberry PI: turning on/off a led using python.
+* 09/17/17 - 09/23/17 Worked on python excersizes and put together the robot car chasis.

 # Writing